AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/advertising-platforms/amc-measure.md

 >
 >For attribution reports where the date range is within 30 days of the current date, set the run date 30 days in the future to ensure all conversions within the fixed 30-day lookback window have been captured before the report runs.

-Enter a **[!UICONTROL Report name]** to identify the report.

 #### Report type {#report-type}

-A **[!UICONTROL Campaign summary]** is included in every report.
-In addition, select the **[!UICONTROL Attribution]** check box if you want to measure whether your campaign impressions drove specific customer actions, such as purchases or sign-ups, within a 30-day window after ad exposure.
-Select **[!UICONTROL Attribution]** when your campaign goal was to drive measurable conversions and you have conversion tracking enabled in your [!DNL AMC] instance.
-If your goal was reach or awareness only, **[!UICONTROL Campaign summary]** alone provides the delivery metrics you need.
+All [!DNL AMC] reports include a **[!UICONTROL Campaign summary]**.
+Optionally, you can include **[!UICONTROL Attribution]** data to measure whether campaign impressions resulted in customer actions, such as purchases or sign-ups, within a 30-day window after ad exposure.
+Attribution requires the relevant conversion events to be available in your [!DNL AMC] instance.
+For campaigns focused on reach or awareness, the **[!UICONTROL Campaign summary]** provides the delivery metrics you need.

 | Report type | Description |
 | --- | --- |